mDIS For Developers (ICDP internal)

 Debugging the mDIS Backend

-Doing this with free PHP debugger "XDebug" is documented in PHP Debugging.
+Doing this with the free PHP debugger "XDebug" is documented in PHP Debugging.

 Debugging the mDIS VueJS Frontend